redwoodjs/redwood/docs/docs/authentication.md

 Let's dive into it here.

 On the web side, there are two components that can be auth enabled: the `RedwoodApolloProvider` in `web/src/App.tsx` and the `Router` in `web/src/Routes.tsx`.
 Both take a `useAuth` prop.
 If provided, they'll use this hook to get information about the app's auth state.
-The `RedwoodApolloProvider` will use it to get a token to include in every GraphQL request, and the Router will use it to determine if a user has access a route.
+The `RedwoodApolloProvider` will use it to get a token to include in every GraphQL request, and the Router will use it to determine if a user has access to private or role-restricted routes

 When you set up an auth provider, the setup command makes a new file, `web/src/auth.ts`.
 This file's job is to make the `AuthProvider` and `useAuth` hook by integrating with the auth provider of your choice.
 Whenever you need access to the auth context, you'll import the `useAuth` hook from this file.
 The `RedwoodApolloProvider` and `Router` are no exception: